amirongit/notecode/elasticsearchInAction.md

     ```
 - used to search with shortend version of words
 #### Term
-- used to search for exact non-textual structured values
+- used to search for exact non textual structured values
     ```
     GET <indices>/_search
     {